daat2/fitness_club/README.md

 **User Story ( Persona : Jane gym lover, wants to keep fit.)**

  - As a Fitness Shopper:

  *Objectives:* Purchase products,Register an account to join the fitness club,Sort and search products and complete purchase and checkout.

 1. I want to be able to go onto your website shop and view list of all products.
    So that i can select a product to purchase.

 *Acceptance criteria*:Jane should be able to browse through the list of products on the shop fitness club site.

 2. View Specific category of products: So that i can  select each category menu such as *Active Wear*.

 *Acceptance criteria*:A specific category can be find without having to  browse through all products.

 3. View individual products details page: So that i can identify product price, images, and option for sizes if applicable.

 *Acceptance criteria*:A Shopper can view the detail page and view the price, images and description.

 4. Quickly identify offers,product bundles and special offers:	So that i can take advantage of savings.

 *Acceptance criteria*: A menu to display the specials is available to make informed purchases.

 5. Easily view total of my purchase at any time:So that i can control my purchases and time .

 *Acceptance criteria*:A total cost view should be displayed in the shopping bag so shopper can see their bag items.

 6. Easily register for an account: So that i can create a profile and view my order history.

 *Acceptance criteria*: A shopper should be able to go to the Join button and be directed to profile page.

 7. Easy login or logout:  So that i can login back to access my account and update my information and logout of account to protect personal information.

 *Acceptance criteria*: A shopper should be able to login and logout of the shop.

-8. Recover passowrd incase I forget :,So that i can reset my details when i forget *Acceptance criteria*:A forgotten password link should be visible, shopper should be able to click on the link.
+8. Recover passowrd incase I forget :,So that i can reset my details when i forget.

+*Acceptance criteria*:A forgotten password link should be visible, shopper should be able to click on the link.

 9. Receive email confirmation after regsitration to join the fitness club:So that i can verify my email.

 *Acceptance criteria*:	Shoppers should be able to receive emails confirmation .

 10. Create Profile:So that i can have a personalised user profile in order to keep track of order history.

 *Acceptance criteria*: Shoppers was able to make a profile page upon joining the club.

 11. Sort list of available products in the ALL procucts menu : So that i can sort by best reated products.

 *Acceptance criteria*: A shopper was able to sort by rating.

 12. Sort specific category of products :So that i can find the best price or best rated products in a specific category  and also sort products by category name.

 *Acceptance criteria*: A shopper was able to shop by selecting any of the category name.

 13. Sort multiple categories  of products simultaneously : So that i can find the best  price or best rated products across categories  such as shakes and bars.

 *Acceptance criteria*: Shopper was able to shop simultaneous Products.

-14. Search a prodcut by name or by description: So that i can find a specific product i like like to purchase *Acceptance criteria*: A shopper was able to enter an input in  the search field by name or description .
+14. Search a prodcut by name or by description: So that i can find a specific product i like like to purchase.

+*Acceptance criteria*: A shopper was able to enter an input in  the search field by name or description.

 15. Easily see what i have searched for : So that  i can see results quickly and make a decison on purchase.

 *Acceptance criteria*:A  shopper was able to make buying decision based on search results.

 16. Easily select the size and quantity of a product: So that i can see the quantity and sizes of  selected product, and not to have selected wrong item or change my mind on selection.

 *Acceptance criteria*: A shopper was able to see sizes and quantity of selected products.

 17. View items in my bag to be purchased:So that i can identify the total cost of my purchases and all items in my bag.

 *Acceptance criteria*: A shopper was able to see the total cost of products selected in the shopping bag.

 18. Adjsut the quantity of individual items in my bag:So that i can make adjust itmes in my bag before i checkout.

 *Acceptance criteria*: A shopper was able to make necessary adjustments before checkout.

 19. Easily enter my payment information: So that i can checkout quickly.

 *Acceptance criteria*: A shopper was able to enter payment information quickly.

 20. Feel my personal information is save and secure.: So that i can feel secure about my payment information *Acceptance criteria* : A shopper was able to click checkout securely link.

 21. View confirmation after checkout.: So that i can see the order in my bag,other charges and verify i have not make mistakes.

 *Acceptance criteria*:A shopper was able to verify items in bag and payment charges before checkout.

 22. Receive an email confirmation after checking out: So that i can keep information of my purchases.

 *Acceptance criteria*: A shopper received an email confirmation to see payment charged and order paid for .

 **User Story (Persona Rose: Admin Store Manager.)**

 - AS a prodcut manager(PM) :

  *Objectives:* Add,Edit and Delete products from the store

 23. Add a prodcut:  So that i can add new product to the store.

 *Acceptance criteria*: The PM was able to add new product to list of Products

 24. Edit/update product: So that i can edit product prices, Update description, available sizes and images.

 *Acceptance criteria*: AS a PM, i was able to perform the update and edit functionality.

 25. Delete a prodcut: Remove item out of stock.

 *Acceptance criteria* : I was able to remove items not  available .